Quantum simulation of weak-field light-matter interactions: Interaction of matter with weak fields

 Solution of this Hamiltonian using a Markov approximation results in the emergence of the phenomenon of spontaneous emission, as first identified by Wigner and Weisskopf, as a direct consequence of the availability of a continuum of emission channels.

-Consequently, this Hamiltonian cannot be straightforwardly described by one, or even a few, bosonic modes, as in the case of ion trap system of section I. Nonetheless, as we will now show, it is possible to use the ion trap system to simulate light-matter interaction of the former kind.
+Consequently, this Hamiltonian cannot be straightforwardly described by one, or even a few, bosonic modes, as in the case of ion trap system of Sec. \ref{sec:ions}.
+Nonetheless, as we will now show, it is possible to use the ion trap system to simulate light-matter interactions of the former kind.